snowdrop-bot/snowdrop-bot/README.md

 ### Google APIS

-To upload generate reports to Google Documents, you will need to enable the Google Documents API.
+To upload the generated reports to Google Documents, you will need to enable the Google Documents API.
 Once enabled, you will need to store the provided `credentials.json` file under `/.snowdrop-bot/google/credentials.json`.
 Again the location is configurable via `google.docs.credentials.file` property.

 ### Jira

-The application will need to access jira nd for that it will need the credentials.
+The application will need to access jira and for that it will need the credentials.

 This information can be provided either by the application.properties file or environment variables.